marcsanta02/3-level-atom/README.md

 $\dot{x_{23}}=  - \frac{\Omega_{L} y_{13}}{2} - \frac{\Omega_{P} y_{12}}{2} + \Delta_{L} y_{23} - \Delta_{P} y_{23} - 0.5 \gamma_{21} x_{23} - 0.5 \gamma_{31} x_{23} $
 $\dot{y_{23}}=  \frac{\Omega_{L} x_{13}}{2} - \frac{\Omega_{P} x_{12}}{2} - \Delta_{L} x_{23} + \Delta_{P} x_{23} - 0.5 \gamma_{21} y_{23} - 0.5 \gamma_{31} y_{23} $

+## Run
+Firs clone repository to your local folder:

  This small project simulation has two main purposes.
 ## 1. Obtains the stationary states analytically using sympy
+This part corresponds to the jupyter notebook code.
+As said, it makes use of the sympy library to obtain the equations describing the populations of the staionary states.
+Then it uses this equations to visually plot the absortion and emission of the atom.

 ## 2. Simulates the temporal evolution using javascript
+This part is more interactive, by running the html file one can vsualize all sorts of phenomena, such as Rabi oscillations.
+It allows the user to play with the values